 Chemical control via synthetic acaricides is commonly used to manage Brevipalpus spp.
 (Leeuwen et al. 2015), but acaricides have some drawbacks.
-Many products control a broad class of arthropods, but often they do so indiscriminately, killing beneficial insects as well as pests (Suckling et al. 2013).
+Many products control a broad class of arthropods, but often they do so indiscriminately, eliminating beneficial insects as well as pests (Suckling et al. 2013).
 Control strategies which rely heavily on chemical control have the potential to encourage pesticide resistance in mite populations and pesticide resistance has been reported in various Brevipalpus populations (Alves et al. 2000, Omoto et al. 2000, Campos and Omoto 2002, Rocha et al. 2021).
 In addition, it is important to consider the interactions which may occur between different chemical applications or tank mixes (Vechia et al. 2018).
-Lastly, application costs of chemical controls can be large and increase the cost of production (Rodrigues and Machado 2000), nevertheless chemical applications are valuable tools used to consider against Brevipalpus.
+Lastly, application costs of chemical controls may increase the cost of production (Rodrigues and Machado 2000), nevertheless chemical alternatives are useful tools to consider against Brevipalpus mites.

 Various biological control methods have also been studied, but their use has not been widely adopted (Messing and Brodeur 2017).
 Even so, some studies have found biological control methods which could be used specifically for Brevipalpus mites: The predatory mite Galendromus helveolus (Chant) (Acari: Phytoseiidae) has been reported to feed on eggs, larvae and nymphs of B. californicus (Chen et al. 2006) and studies of Amblyseius largoensis (Muma) (Acari: Phytoseiidae) demonstrated its ability to suppress populations of B. yothersi on citrus plants (Argolo et al. 2020).
-In addition, the entomopathogenic fungus Metarhizium anisopliae var. acridum was found to be pathogenic to B. phoenicis (Magalhães et al. 2005).
-In our own surveys, we have found mites which succumbed to fungal infections (Fig. 3); however the fungal species was not determined.
+In addition, the entomopathogenic fungus Metarhizium anisopliae var. acridum was found to be pathogenic to B. phoenicis s.l.
+(Magalhães et al. 2005).
+In our own surveys, we have found mites which succumbed to fungal infections (Fig. 3); however Hirsutella were identified but further research are needed to determine its pathogenicity.
+The use of an integrated pest management program maybe a priority on the spread of this mite/virus association.

 Conclusion